5 Mistakes to Avoid When Investing in Crypto

 It’s a common belief that high risk investments will reap higher returns for investors.
 However, returns are never guaranteed so it’s important that you only take as much risk as you’re comfortable with.

 The key rule of thumb is don’t invest more money than you’re willing to lose.
 Like any other investment, returns are never guaranteed and the market is unpredictable.
 Several factors can cause coins to pump or dump at any given time so if you’re taking too much risk with the coins you’re investing in or how much you are investing, you’re more likely to make uninformed decisions based on emotion.

 In other words, act responsibly when buying crypto.
 When the crypto market is experiencing a surge, don’t fall for FOMO (Fear Of Missing Out) and try to capitalise on the momentum if it doesn’t match your initial strategy.
 You should also avoid high leverage transactions, especially if you’re inexperienced.
-Leveraged trading is extremely risky and can lead to huge losses.
+Investing strategies such as leveraged trading are extremely risky and can lead to huge losses.

 3. Failing to DYOR (Do Your Own Research)

 These days you can find tips about cryptocurrency just about anywhere.
 But be aware that not everything you hear will be reliable and as discussed earlier, your crypto purchases should align with your personal goals.
 For these reasons, it’s really important that you “DYOR” before parting with your money.

 Don’t just follow trends and pump money into coins just because they’re popular online, or take the advice of influencers at face value.
 While their opinions may be sound, they may simply be trying to pump coins they hold in large amounts.